Jenishk16/Equity-Return-Prediction-ML-/README.md

 ## Problem Statement

 Financial markets are noisy and predicting short-term price movements is difficult.
-This project explores whether simple historical return features can help predict the next-day/week/month return of a stock using Linear Regression.
+This project explores whether simple historical return and other features like momentum, volatality can help predict the next-day/week/month return of a stock using Linear Regression.

 Goal: